devantler/ksail/README.md

 ### Usage

-Setting up a new cluster, and provisioning it in Docker is a simple matter.
-Just run these two commands:
+Setting sail for your voyage and navigating beyond the shore with KSail is as straightforward as:

 ```shell
 ksail init <name-of-cluster>
 ksail up <name-of-cluster>
 ```

-For more advanced use check out the global --help flag:
+For more intricate navigational techniques, consult the global --help flag:

 ```shell
 ksail --help